For classical pianist Jeremy Denk, life is like a series of music lessons

 DENK: Well, for her, there was a two-tier grading system.
 Either the music danced, or it didn't dance, you know?
 So I'd be there in the middle of, you know, practicing something probably for the 10th time and completely, you know, losing interest in whatever piece I was playing.
 And she'd, like - it's not dancing.
 It's not dancing.
 And she'd be in the kitchen, you know, smoking or whatever.
 And this was, you know, as you can imagine, completely infuriating to me, you know?
 And I thought often to myself, well, why don't you come here and play it if it - if you want it to be better? - or stuff like that, right?
 Unfortunately, I think my mom's instincts were often reasonably good for someone who had no real music education.
 But she knew when the music was charming and when it was not.

-GROSS: Well, we're talking about your parents' feedback.
-What did your father have to say about your music when you were young?
+GROSS: While we're talking about your parents' feedback, what did your father have to say about your music when you were young?

 DENK: Well, my father, he'd - both of them loved music, you know?
 He always wanted me to play this one Bach chorale - one very sad Bach chorale.
 He - it was called "Come, Sweet Death."
 And he kept begging me, you know, every time he came home from work.
 Jeremy, play "Come, Sweet Death."
 And I would often want to play it a little bit - I was often impatient and just wanted to play it and get it over with.
 And he's like, no, no, with feeling.
 But he didn't want to impose so much in the details of my practicing.
 He just wanted me to practice more all the time.
 And he wanted to be sure that I was being responsible to my talent, you know, that that was the most important thing in, you know, how I spent my time and how I - if I had a gift, I had to devote work.
 And so I always had the - you know, he was a very - you know, both of them were very work-ethic parents, you know?